xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

        developers and operators, that the IETF focus resources on the standardization of configuration management mechanisms.

-       **Status Update**: NETCONF, RESTCONF, CORECONF, YANG.
+       **Status Update**:
+       : NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, CORECONF {{I-D.ietf-core-comi}}, YANG.
+       : YANG is a transport-independent data modeling language.
+It can be used independently of NETCONF/RESTCONF.
+For example, YANG can be used to define abstract data structures {{?RFC8791}} that can be manipulated by other protocols (e.g., {{?RFC9132}}).

-   6. The workshop recommends, with strong consensus from the operators and rough consensus from the protocol developers, that the IETF/IRTF should spend resources on the development and standardization of XML-based device configuration and management technologies (such as common XML configuration schemas, exchange protocols and so on).
+   7. The workshop recommends, with strong consensus from the operators and rough consensus from the protocol developers, that the IETF/IRTF should spend resources on the development and standardization of XML-based device configuration and management technologies (such as common XML configuration schemas, exchange protocols and so on).

-       **Status Update**: OK.
+       **Status Update**:
+       : OK.
 This recommendation was also mirrored in other documents such as {{?RFC5706}}.

-   7. The workshop recommends, with strong consensus from the operators and rough consensus from the protocol developers, that the IETF/IRTF should not spend resources on developing HTML-based or HTTP-based methods for configuration management.
+   9. The workshop recommends, with strong consensus from the operators and rough consensus from the protocol developers, that the IETF/IRTF should not spend resources on developing HTML-based or HTTP-based methods for configuration management.

+       **Status Update**:
-       **Status Update**: The IETF deviated from this recommendation, e.g., RESTCONF {{?RFC8040}} or CoAP Management Interface (CORECONF) {{?I-D.ietf-core-comi}}.
+       : The IETF deviated from this recommendation, e.g., RESTCONF {{?RFC8040}} or CoAP Management Interface (CORECONF) {{?I-D.ietf-core-comi}}.

-   8. The workshop recommends, with rough consensus from the operators and strong consensus from the protocol developers, that the IETF should continue to spend resources on the evolution of the SMI/SPPI data definition languages as being done in the SMIng working group.
+   11. The workshop recommends, with rough consensus from the operators and strong consensus from the protocol developers, that the IETF should continue to spend resources on the evolution of the SMI/SPPI data definition languages as being done in the SMIng working group.

+       **Status Update**:
-       **Status Update**: SMIng WG was concluded in 2003-04-04.
+       : SMIng WG was concluded in 2003-04-04.

-   9. The workshop recommends, with split consensus from the operators and rough consensus from the protocol developers, that the IETF should spend resources on fixing the MIB development and standardization processs.
+   11. The workshop recommends, with split consensus from the operators and rough consensus from the protocol developers, that the IETF should spend resources on fixing the MIB development and standardization processs.

+       **Status Update**:
-       **Status Update**: The IETF dedicated some resources to fix some SNMP shortcomings with a focus on security (e.g., Transport Layer Security (TLS) Transport Model for the SNMP {{?RFC6353}} or {{?RFC9456}}, HMAC-SHA-2 Authentication Protocols in User-Based Security Model (USM) for SNMPv3 {{?RFC7860}}).
+       : The IETF dedicated some resources to fix some SNMP shortcomings with a focus on security (e.g., Transport Layer Security (TLS) Transport Model for the SNMP {{?RFC6353}} or {{?RFC9456}}, HMAC-SHA-2 Authentication Protocols in User-Based Security Model (USM) for SNMPv3 {{?RFC7860}}).

 {{Section 6 of ?RFC3535}} also includes the following but without tagging them as recommendations: